jdinh8124/calculator-app/.github/ISSUE_TEMPLATE/technical_debt_report.md

 A clear and concise description of any alternative solutions or features you've considered.

 #### **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the technical debt here.

 > _After all the above sections are filled out, remove the `Needs More Info` label, then assign issue to the repository maintainer._